telerik/xaml-docs/controls/radgridview/filtering/how-to/howto-change-the-default-selected-filter-operator.md

 # Change the Default Selected Filter Operators

-To change the default selected filter operators, you have to attach to the FilterOperatorsLoading event of RadGridView and set them in the event arguments.
-When in Filter Row mode you only need to set the first operator.
+To change the default selected filter operators, you have to handle the __FilterOperatorsLoading__ event of RadGridView and set them in the event arguments.
+When the [FilteringMode]({%slug gridview-filtering-howto-configure-the-filtering-mode%}) is __FilterRow__, you only need to set the first operator.

 #### __C#__